This post may contain affiliate links. Please see our disclosure policy.

 Since the cauliflower is roasted whole, the main reason might be excess moisture on the cauliflower before roasting.
 If the cauliflower isn’t dried properly after parboiling, it can become mushy while roasting.
 Make sure you really allow the full 10 minutes for it to steam dry for best results.

-Should my cauliflower be boiled before cooking?
+Should my cauliflower be parboiled before cooking?

 When you are roasting individual florets, there is no need to parboil as they are small enough pieces that they will roast quickly.
 But in this case, as the cauliflower is roasted whole, we’re parboiling it to reduce cooking time.
-Boiling cauliflower for a few minutes before roasting can slightly reduce the overall cooking – also making it weeknight friendly!
-Keep in mind that boiling cauliflower should be done briefly, just until it’s slightly tender.
-Over-boiling can turn it mushy and bland: we parboil it for just 6-8 minutes until tender so that it spends all the time in the oven getting golden and gorgeous.

-Can I make this recipe plant-based/vegan?
+Can I make this roasted cauliflower with tahini plant-based/vegan?

 Other recipes you might also enjoy: